vivektyagi05/vivektyagi05/README.md

 ### 🏥 MediCore HMS

-Production-oriented Hospital Management System focused on scalable backend architecture, secure authentication, appointment workflows, and role-based administration.

-**Highlights**

-- Modular Express.js backend
-- JWT Authentication
-- RBAC
-- REST APIs
-- MongoDB
-- React + Vite frontend
+Modern Hospital Management Platform focused on building a scalable, modular, and maintainable healthcare management system through an engineering-first development approach.

+The project centralizes patient, doctor, appointment, and administrative workflows using a layered Express.js backend, React + Vite frontend, MongoDB, and JWT-based authentication.
+Development follows an incremental workflow that prioritizes architecture, documentation, validation, and long-term maintainability before expanding into AI, realtime communication, and financial services.

 **Repository**